-HOW WE SELL YOUR BUSINESS
+HOW WE SELL YOUR COMPANY

 You are our employer, so its best we get to know one another to be sure the chemistry is right.
-Before entering into an engagement, and before any fees are paid, we want to be sure that your business and Sequoia's proven process are a fit.
+Before entering into an engagement, and before any fees are paid, we want to be sure that your company and Sequoia's proven process are a fit.
 Toward that end, it is important that: (i) your selling price expectations are in sync with financial and market realities; and (ii) we can create a large enough target market of strategic buyers to which we will market your company.

 Opinion of Value Analysis

 Sequoia will conduct an Opinion of Value Analysis of your company.
 The Opinion is an estimate of the range of the expected value of the company to a financial buyer (i.e. a rational buyer seeking a return on the expected future cash flow of the company).
 The Opinion provides the seller with a benchmark of the company value in the absence of exposing the company to an open market of strategic and private equity buyers.
 The Opinion is not used as a “price tag” for your company.
 Instead, when a business is taken to market, its value is based upon what buyers are motivated to pay and creating competition for your company will dramatically increase its value.

 Sequoia has developed its own proprietary financial modelling and forecasting tools that are customized specifically for the mid-market and use the following proven methodologies.